krishnaiitd/datalake/deltalake-bootstrapping-part1/README.md

 ![And the structure as below in the screenshot](/data/deltalake-bootstrapping-part1/bootstrapping-deltalake-part1.png)

-# try reading above overwritten data as delta read from spark
+## Try reading above overwritten data as delta read from spark

     val df = spark.read.format("delta").load("/tmp/delta-table1")